 Planning a trip to Hawaii in December and want to know how to spend Christmas in Hawaii?
 Scroll to find out the most magical Hawaiian Christmas traditions worth experiencing yourself.

-This post about Hawaiian Christmas traditions contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This post about Hawaiian Christmas traditions was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Do you want to visit Hawaii during Christmas?